 How To Solve Problems By Analogy

 When I was a kid, growing up in the suburbs of Dublin City, we'd play in the grounds of an old farmhouse that stood in the middle of the housing estate.
-Cleavers 1, wild grasses and other naturally occurring local plants grew wildly on the grounds.
-We called Cleavers, sticklebacks because they had little hooks all over that made them stick to our clothes.
+Cleavers 1, wild grasses and other naturally occurring local plants grew wild on the grounds.
+We called them sticklebacks because they had little hooks all over that made them stick to our clothes.
 We would pull bunches of them and throw them at each other for fun.

 Many plants growing wild in the countryside have evolved with this ability to latch on to other material like walls, trees, animal fur, other plants and the backs of children's jumpers.
-Ordinarily, as adults we don't pass any comment other than perhaps, “isn't that clever”.
-But in 1941 as George de Mestral 2 walked in the Jura Mountains with his dog, the clever ability of the Xanthium strumarium seed pods 3to attach themselves to his clothes and his dog's fur captured his interest.
-Little did he realise, that this determined little seed pod would be the foundation for what would become a multimillion-dollar business.
+Ordinarily, as adults, we don't pass any comment other than perhaps, “isn't that clever”.
+But in 1941, as George de Mestral 2 walked in the Jura Mountains with his dog, the clever ability of the Xanthium strumarium seed pods 3to attach themselves to his clothes, and his dog's fur captured his interest.
+Little did he realise that this determined little seed pod would be the foundation for what would become a multimillion-dollar business.

 George de Mestral, Inventor

 George de Mestral was born into a middle-class Swiss family in June 1907.
-His father, Albert was a civil engineer and no doubt had a significant influence on the developing mind of his son, with young George showing his creative ability by designing and patenting a toy aeroplane at age 12.
-De Mestral attended the highly respected Ecole Polytechnique Federale de Lausanne on the shores of Lake Geneva, Switzerland where he studied engineering.
+His father, Albert, was a civil engineer and no doubt had a significant influence on the developing mind of his son, with young George showing his creative ability by designing and patenting a toy aeroplane at age 12.
+De Mestral attended the highly respected École Polytechnique Fédérale de Lausanne on the shores of Lake Geneva, Switzerland, where he studied engineering.
 Completing his studies, he secured employment in a Swiss engineering company where he honed his technical skills.

 It took nearly fifteen years of research before he was finally able to successfully reproduce the natural fastening system he had seen on the Xanthium strumarium seed pods, but he stuck to his idea – a testament to his belief in the solution he had found.